The Smoking Room: Ranjit

 Len's workshy boss.
 Despite being Head of Security, he frequently steals valuables from a clueless Len.

 Gerry Lyndop

 Gerry has a twitch.
 This developed after having to witness his wife being repeatedly mounted by a runaway horse.

 Keith

-Heidi's husband, whom she appears to worship, despite his obvious cruelty towards her, such as telling her he was leaving her as an April fool and only revealing the truth when she lies down in front of the car to stop him going.
+Heidi's husband, whom she appears to worship, despite his obvious cruelty towards her, such as telling her he was leaving her as an April fool and only revealing the truth when she lay down in front of the car to stop him going.
 He is racist, sexist and homophobic, but none of this seems to put Heidi off.

 Shreela

 An obese woman dubbed "Shrinking Shreela" after she falls foul of one of Clint's botched repairs and ends up in a coma.
 Lilian comments on the irony, stating "all those years at Weight Watchers... she doesn't know she's finally thin".